Qabala: Geography

-The geographical position and mountainous relief of the city greatly influenced on formation of complex climate conditions in the vertical droughty area, as well as on density of river network and richness of soil-vegetation cover.
-Relief and humid climate conditions of Gabala region led to formation of a thick river network in the area.
-The rivers of the city refer to the left branches of Kura basin and run directly into Kura or the rivers of the Shirvan zone.
+The geographical position and mountainous relief of the city greatly influenced the formation of complex climate conditions in the vertical droughty area, as well as the density of the river network and richness of soil-vegetation cover.
+Relief and humid climate conditions of the Gabala region led to the formation of a thick river network in the area.
+The rivers of the city refer to the left branches of the Kura basin and run directly into the Kura or the rivers of the Shirvan zone.